Step 1: Create the inter-switch connection (ISC) VLAN for carrying the MLAG control traffic.

 configure vlan <vlan name> tag <vlan id>

-configure vlan <vlan name> add ports <port no used to connect the MLAG peer> tagged
+configure vlan <vlan name> add ports <port used to connect the MLAG peers> tagged

 configure vlan <vlan name> ipaddress <xx.xx.xx.xx/30>